ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 The {@link module:link/link~Link} feature brings support for link editing to the rich-text editor.
 It allows for inserting hyperlinks into the edited content and offers the UI to create and edit them.

+After you enable the optional [autolink](#autolink-feature) plugin, typed or pasted URL and e-mail addresses will be automatically turned into working links as you type.

 ## Demo

 You can edit existing links by clicking them and using the balloon.
 Use the Link toolbar button or press <kbd>Ctrl/⌘</kbd>+<kbd>K</kbd> to create a new link.